Frequently Asked Questions

 Why have I never heard of California Invention Convention?

-is this program happening elsewhere?
+Is this program happening elsewhere?

-The Connecticut Invention Convention has been doing this program for 38 years.
-In 2016, The STEMIE Coalition created a network of local state Invention Convention programs (including the California Invention Convention) and then 2018 partnered with The Henry Ford – who became the major sponsor and presentor of the US National Invention Convention.
+The Connecticut Invention Convention has been doing this program for 40 plus years.
+In 2016, The STEMIE Coalition created a network of local state Invention Convention programs (including the California Invention Convention) and then 2018 partnered with The Henry Ford – who became the major sponsor and presenter of the US National Invention Convention.
 Under the guidance of the The Henry Ford, the coalition has grown to a set of Worldwide affiliates – representing four international countries, and 22 state and regional programs in the US.
 The purpose of the Global initiative is to elevate STEMIE education through competitions, events and a flexible, project-based curriculum aligned to education standards.

-My school already has Invention Education.
-Can we participate in California Invention Convention (and National Convention)?
+Can we participate in the California Invention Convention (and National Convention)?

 Yes you can!
 There are some criteria around inventions that every inventor must follow – but if those criteria are met, the more the merrier.
 Students must first attend the state Convention and then selected students are invited to the National Convention.
 Contact us so we can discuss it further.